SouthGreenPlatform/tutorials/_pages/cluster-itrop/Slurm.md

 Then you can launch on this node without using the `srun` prefix

+### Connect to a node in interactive mode with x11 support:

+The x11 support allows you to launch graphical software within  a node.

+You first have to connect to the bioinfo-master.ird.fr with the -X option:

+{% highlight bash %}$ ssh -X login@bioinfo-master.ird.fr {% endhighlight %}

+Then you can launch this command with the `--x11` option

+{% highlight bash %}$ srun -p short --x11 --pty bash -i{% endhighlight %}

 ### Partitions available:

 Depending on the type of jobs you want to launch you have the choice between several partitions.